I make potato salad all the time. My grandmother had a great recipe that she served on Thanksgiving and it is scrumptious.

-- Keep 2½ tbsp of the bacon fat and add the chopped onion to the pan, and cook over medium heat until they are soft and translucent.
+- Keep 2 1/2 tbsp of the bacon fat and add the chopped onion to the pan, and cook over medium heat until they are soft and translucent.

-- Crumble in half of the bacon.
+- Crumble in half of the bacon along with the cooked potatoes.
 Try to separate the slices so that dressing gets on each piece of potato.